sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You fell asleep again sooner than you expected, and when you woke sometime that 'morning' you had had a blanket draped carefully over you, and a hand mirror placed nearby.
 You were pleasantly surprised - you had no idea how long you were in Alphys' care before you woke, but you had perhaps expected for her to be less personal.
 Whatever the reason, though,  you were content - you weren't in immediate danger, and while Jevil had still not shown his face since you awoke, around Alphys you felt safe enough.

-One glance at your face in the mirror showed you why you had given the good doctor a shock - though the body was your own this time (by your knowledge, anyway), you had still retained Jevil's distinctive black eyes and gold irises, now even more shocking on this normal body.
+One glance at your face in the mirror showed you why you had given the good doctor a shock - though the body was your own this time (by your knowledge, anyway - in fact it looked like a fursona you had had), you had still retained Jevil's distinctive black eyes and gold irises, now even more shocking on this normal body.

 Speaking of the scientist, she was fascinated with the world you had come from - "That explains how you're so comfortable with all this," she had said.
 She told you that she wanted especially to examine your 'shell' and your soul...
 "T-to see how it has adapted, o-of course!"